 Pass/No Pass or letter grade option.
-Hours/semester: 48-54 lecture/16-18 hours by arrangement.
+Hours/semester: 48-54 lecture/16-18 lab.
 Recommended: Eligibility for ENGL 838 or ENGL 848.
 Explores a variety of popular, critically acclaimed cable, satellite and network television programs from a cinematic perspective.
 Topics to include the history of quality television; the influence of filmmakers and film genres on quality TV; and cable and satellite broadcast as a venue for film style experimentation and social commentary.
-(AA, CSU)
+(AA, CSU: Area CI, UC: Area 3A)